rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 Participation is open to all members of the Leiden academic community, from BA/BSc students to professors.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.

 ## Will a computer be provided?
 No, you are expected to bring your own device.
+Power outlets and access to Eduroam and the Leiden University WiFi are available.

 ## Technical details